dotnet/docs-aspire/docs/community-toolkit/hosting-meilisearch.md

 ### Add Meilisearch resource with data volume

-To add a data volume to the Meilisearch resource, call the <xref:Aspire.Hosting.MeilisearchBuilderExtensions.WithDataVolume*> method on the Meilisearch resource:
+To add a data volume to the Meilisearch resource, call the `Aspire.Hosting.MeilisearchBuilderExtensions.WithDataVolume` method on the Meilisearch resource:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);